 Ultimately it depends on what the buyer is looking for.
-The supply-chain crisis of 2020 and 2021 caused vehicle manufacturers to turn their attention towards vehicles of higher demand.
+The supply-chain crisis of 2020 and 2021 caused vehicle manufacturers to turn their attention toward vehicles of higher demand.
 Therefore, manufacturing was switched to trucks and SUVs.

 Too many numbers?
 Put it this way; if you are looking to buy a truck or SUV, don’t expect to see too much of a decrease this year.
 You would be fine to purchase one at any time.

 If you are attempting to buy a car and are looking for the best value window, waiting until the end of 2022 or the beginning of 2023 will be your best choice.

 In the long run, inflation doesn’t look to be on its way down.
 From gas to produce, the shockwave effect of the pandemic is going to be scouring our economy for quite some time.
 Yes, the price of used vehicles will drop as the production of new vehicles rises, but it won’t be anywhere near what it was pre-pandemic.

 But, this is the grand scheme of life.
 These are the ebbs and flows of economics.
 If you are going to sell your used car, do so sooner than later for maximum value.
 If you are going to buy a used car, you will be alright to wait a bit, but it might not change much.

 At the end of the day, these numbers are all fractional.
 Do not bank on seeing a significant change in the car market this year.